A Beginner’s Guide to Meditation

 Maybe you need a beginner’s guide to meditation?
 In “How To Benefit From Meditation And Mindfulness,” I showed you why meditation is so good for us.
 If you feel like giving it a try, I’ll show you how to do it here.

-And it is no longer a secret that meditation has a positive effect on health.
+And it is no longer a secret that meditation has a positive effect on health, especially mental health.
 Perhaps you have also toyed with the idea of trying meditation?
-In this case, you will find the best tips for getting started with meditation and that you can incorporate into everyday life at any time!
+In this case, you will find the best tips for getting started with meditation that you can incorporate into everyday life at any time!

 These two girls’ images are my grandkids when they started to meditate years ago.